BOOK YOUR CONSULTATION

 - Where the interference is with personal comfort, it is not necessary in order to establish a nuisance that any injury to health should be shown.
 It is enough that there is a material interference with the physical comfort of human existence reckoned …“not merely according to elegant dainty modes and habits of living, but according to plain and sober and simple notions among the…people”: Walter v Selfe

-- …That the complaints were substantial complaints, I for one, am satisfied, and I certainly protests against the idea that, if persons, for their own profit and convenience, choose to destroy even one night’s rest of their neighbours, they are doing something which is excusable.
-To say that the loss of one or nights rest is one of those trivial matters in respect of which the law will take no notice appear to me to be quite a misconception, and, if it be a misconception existing in the minds of those who conduct these operations, the it is removed the better. à Just because interference is temporary this does not mean it is not substantial
+- …That the complaints were substantial complaints, I for one, am satisfied, and I certainly protest against the idea that, if persons, for their own profit and convenience, choose to destroy even one night’s rest of their neighbours, they are doing something which is excusable.
+To say that the loss of one or nights rest is one of those trivial matters in respect of which the law will take no notice appears to me to be quite a misconception… Temporary interference can still be substantial.

 - Law: A man is entitled to the enjoyment of his dwelling-house.
 If his neighbour makes noise as to interfere with the ordinary use and enjoyment of his dwelling, so as to cause serious annoyance and disturbance, the occupier is entitled to be protected from it: Broder v Saillard